top of page

 3. Choose Your Payment Option

-You can choose to pay in full and receive a 10% Automatic Discount, or you can do a 9 month payment plan with a $100 deposit that goes toward your total tuition.
+You can choose to pay in full and receive a 10% Automatic Discount, or you can do a 9-month payment plan.
+Supply & Registration fee required.

-After you submit your registration and payment, you’ll receive a welcome email with all the next steps.
+After you submit your registration and payment, you’ll receive onboarding materials.

 If you have any questions at any point, please reach out to us at info@thewildschool.org.
 We’re happy to help!